Georgia Bulldogs football: Division championships

-Georgia has won eleven SEC Eastern Division championships, and has made nine appearances in the SEC Championship Game, most recently in 2022.
-The Dawgs are 4–6 in those games.
+From 1992 through 2023, the SEC was divided into two divisions, the East and the West.
+Division champions were the representatives to the SEC Championship Game.
+Georgia won 13 SEC Eastern Division championships, and made 11 appearances during the divisional era.
+The Dawgs were 4–7 in those games.
 Twice, in 1992 and 2007, Georgia was the Eastern Division co-champion, but lost a tiebreaker for the right to appear in the championship game.